Spanish demonstrative adjectives

 Demonstrative adjectives are usually used as spatial references, but they can also be used to establish temporal references in order to refer to the present, the past and the future.

-Esta semana no ha parado de llover.It hasn't stop raining this week.
+Esta semana no ha parado de llover.It hasn't stopped raining this week.

 Estos meses no dejará de aumentar el paro.In the coming months, unemployment will continue increasing.

-In the first example above, esta refers to present time (esta semana, i.e the current week) while in the second example, estos refers to a near future (estos meses, i.e the months coming).
+In the first example above, esta refers to present time (esta semana, i.e the current week) while in the second example, estos refers to a near future (estos meses, i.e the upcoming months).
+When used with El Presente sometimes it's difficult to know without a bit more context whether it is referring to the present or the future.
+For example:

 Ese día estaba muy enferma y no vine a trabajar.I was very sick that day and I didn't come to work.